perima/bia-workshop/README.md

 *Provide a friendly name for your resource* **[Press Enter to select suggested default name]**

-*What is the source language?* **British English** - or select desired supported language from the available list
+*What is the source language?* **US English** - or select desired supported language from the available list

 *Who should have access?* **Auth users only**